toddaustin07/LGTV/README.md

 * Display a message on TV screen
 * Automatically update SmartThings device with latest TV states at configured frequency (in seconds)

+## Caveats
+I have no idea how many LG TV models will work with this driver, but devices with firmware major version 4, product name "webOSTV 2.0" should be OK.

 ## Pre-requisites
 * LG TV
 * SmartThings Hub